Lower back disc pain diagnosis, symptoms and treatment options

 Lower back disc pain originates in the lumbar spine.
-Sandwiched between the five lumbar vertebrae (L1 to L5), and also between the last lumbar vertebrae (L5) and the sacrum underneath it (S1), are intervertebral discs.
+The lumbar spinal discs can be found in the five lumbar vertebrae (L1 to L5) and between the last lumbar vertebrae (L5) and the sacrum underneath it (S1).
 These soft, round cushions provide padding for vertebral bones and elasticity for the spinal column.
-If a disc in the lower back is injured, however, there’s a good chance that intense pain and stiffness will radiate from the lower back to the pelvis, thighs and feet.
+If a disc in the lower back is injured, you may feel intense pain and stiffness that radiates from the lower back to the pelvis, thighs and feet.
+To learn about the diagnostic process as well as the symptoms and treatments for this condition, read the following article.

-Lower back disc pain can be treated in a variety of ways, but your first step should be to visit a physician who will ask you to describe your pain in as much detail as possible.
-He or she may palpate certain areas of the back to confirm that you’re experiencing disc pain in the lumbar region of the spine.
-Below are a few questions that your physician may ask about your disc pain symptoms.
+Lower back disc pain can be treated in a variety of ways, but your first step should be to visit your doctor.
+He or she will likely ask you to describe your pain in as much detail as possible.
+Your doctor may also examine certain areas of the back to confirm that you’re experiencing disc pain in the lumbar region of the spine.

 - Have you experienced tingling in your lower back?